 We may also record additional information relating to your last time on campus and locations within the building(s).
 This is to help support our staff and students in ensuring a safe learning environment, and to arrange additional cleaning measures should they be necessary.

 From January 2021, Leeds Arts University will be participating in the national programme of asymptomatic testing for students and staff returning after the winter holiday.

 This programme is run by the Department of Health and Social Care (DHSC), and the NHS.
 As part of this activity, Leeds Arts University will only process personal data relating to the booking of test slots, and consent data where this is appropriate and/or necessary.
 All other processing of personal data, including your test results, will be carried out by the DHSC and the NHS.
 For more information please see the NHS Test and Trace privacy notice.

-Leeds Arts University will verify your identity at the test site, and may record your attendance.
-Attendance records will be anonymised at the end of every day.
+Leeds Arts University will verify your identity at the test site, and will record your attendance against your booking for site monitoring purposes.
 Your test booking information will be retained for the duration of the term during which your test is booked, and then deleted.